-With your permission, VoteWithMe syncs your phone's address book with a voter database to find people you know who may be eligible to vote in upcoming elections.
+You authorize VoteWithMe to sync your phone's address book with a voter database to find people you know who may be eligible to vote in upcoming elections.
 Based on the publicly-available voter file maintained by each state, the app shows who in your contacts is most in need of a nudge in order to show up on Election Day.
 Then, all you have to do is text to remind them.

 If you grant permission, you are allowing VoteWithMe to safely and securely upload your mobile phone contacts to sync them with publicly available voter records.
 This is what enables VoteWithMe to show you the friends most in need of encouragement to vote.
 That is all you are allowing us to do with your contact information.

 VoteWithMe can be used by anyone who believes voting is the way to make your voice heard in a democracy.
 It doesn’t take a lot of time, and you can do it on your own schedule.
 VoteWithMe users will be texting friends – not strangers.
-VoteWithMe is free for everyone to use, including individuals, campaigns, non-profits, and other groups.
+VoteWithMe is free for everyone to use.

-All the data we collect is used to provide you the VoteWithMe service, figure out the VoteWithMe impact, and is then deleted.
-The data is never sold or used to contact or advertise to your friends.
+All the data we collect is used to provide you the VoteWithMe service.
+The data is never sold, and it will never be used to contact or advertise to your friends.

-VoteWithMe is not associated with any party or campaign and is created by a registered non-profit.
-VoteWithMe is free to use by anyone.
-VoteWithMe is focused on mobile (text), not email.
+VoteWithMe is not affiliated with any party or campaign and it is free to use by anyone.

-Download the app from the iTunes App Store or the Google Play store by searching for “votewithme”.
+Download the app from the Apple App Store or the Google Play Store by searching for “votewithme”.
 VoteWithMe is free.

-Our mission at the New Data Project is to create technology for persistent democracy.
-Getting more people voting means more people have a voice in their communities.
-VoteWithMe is our effort to turn increase voter participation through one-to-one personal outreach.
-We are helping build a more perfect union, ensuring a representative society by the people and for the people.
+We believe in the power of technology to build a more inclusive democracy.
+Your vote is your voice, so more people voting means more people have an impact on their communities.
+We are helping build a more perfect union, ensuring a representative society by and for the people.